16 min read

-If you haven’t created a Facebook (Meta) Lead ad before, it may feel a little daunting.
-In this tutorial, I’ll walking you through how to create and run your first Facebook lead ad campaign using the Facebook instant form add-on.
+If you haven’t created a Facebook (Meta) Lead ad campaign before, it may feel a little daunting.
+In this tutorial, I’ll walking you through how to create and run your first Facebook lead ad using the Facebook instant form add-on.
 You can use this method to generate leads via Facebook and Instagram.
-Let’s get stuck in…

-I’m going to assume you already have a Facebook Business Page and Ad Account setup for your business, and we’re going to be using the Facebook Ads Quick Creation tool instead of the Guided Creation tool.
+I’m going to assume you already have a Facebook Business Page and/or Instagram account and Ad Account setup for your business, and we’re going to be using the Facebook Ads Quick Creation tool instead of the Guided Creation tool.

 If you’re not already familiar with the Facebook Lead Ads as a format, find our more here.